Skip to content

 The EON healthy homes program hopes to achieve the following outcomes:

-The EON edible gardens program is a component of the EON thriving communities program which also includes:
+The EON Healthy Homes program is a component of the EON Thriving Communities program which also includes:

 The findings of the evaluation conclude that whilst program outcomes are hard to measure, a community development approach that values long term engagement is the method most likely to be effective in tackling chronic disease.